Qazzquimby/universal_board_game_ai/readme.md

   variable sized policy output.
 Iterate until performance is okay.
 - [ ] gradually work with more complex games.
 Add components needing embeddings, stochasticity, partial info, etc.

+Log wall clock time taken, separately tracking jobs that could be parallelized and those that can't.

 # Ideas

 Normally old self play data is discarded as low quality because it came from a previous version of